zzxgzgz/meme_generator/README.md

 # meme_generator
-I school project I worked on with Max Wright and Francis Tran
+A school project I worked on with Francis Tran and Max Wright.

+Written in Python with Flask, hosted on AWS(http://memegenerator-env-0.rkpmrzupfw.us-west-2.elasticbeanstalk.com)